 Robert Serrell Wood had one son also the Reverend Robert Serrell Wood (1779-1812) who pre-deceased him by two years and so he left the majority of the village lands to his two grandsons, Edward Atkyns Wood (1810 - 1892) and the elder brother Robert Serrell Wood (1808-1853).

-Mary Kempe is the only descendent of the Serrell Wood family now lives in the village, her family having sold the majority of the larger estate properties during the mid 20th Century.
+Mary Kempe was the only descendant of the Serrell Wood family and lived in the village until her death in January 2022, her family having sold the majority of the larger estate properties during the mid-20th Century.

 More info: www.Osmington-history.co.uk